JonnyOrman/CRYMIUM/README.md

 //gEnv->pConsole->ExecuteString("map example s", false, true);
 _crymiumContainer = CrymiumContainerComposer::Compose();
 ```
-We now have a container with all of the Crymium features.
+We now have a container with all of the CRYMIUM features.
-Next, we need to initialise Crymium.
-We can do this by using Crymium's `ICrymiumInitialiser` interface.
+Next, we need to initialise CRYMIUM.
+We can do this by using CRYMIUM's `ICrymiumInitialiser` interface.
 An implementation of this can be retrieved form the container via its `GetCrymiumInitialiser()` method.
 - After composing the container, call `GetCrymiumInitialiser()` on it to get the initialiser and call `Initialise()` on it:
 ```